 Consider the alternatives

 After reading through everybody’s comments I’ve learned about some different techniques such as:

 Time-ins, like time-outs, are promoted as a gentle, effective tool for managing the undesired behaviors of young children.
 You can read more about time in via the following articles I found:

 - Time-In: Gentler and More Effective Than Time-Out

 Extract from the book depository: The award-winning 1-2-3 Magic program addresses the difficult task of child discipline with humour, keen insight, and proven experience.
 The technique offers a foolproof method of disciplining children ages two through 12 without arguing, yelling, or spanking.
 By means of three easy-to-follow steps, parents learn to manage troublesome behaviour, encourage good behaviour, and strengthen the parent-child relationship – avoiding the ‘Talk-Persuade-Argue-Yell-Hit’ syndrome which frustrates so many parents.
 Ten strategies for building a child’s self-esteem and the six types of testing and manipulation a parent can expect from the child are discussed, as well as tips on how to prevent homework arguments, make mealtimes more enjoyable, conduct effective family meetings, and encourage children to start doing their household chores.
 New advice about kids and technology and new illustrations bring this essential parenting companion completely up-to-date.

 These books can be purchased through The Book Depository, free shipping worldwide.

-When I was googling for details about time in, I found this great article 10 things to do instead of time out, read the article for full details about each item.
+When I was googling for details about time in, I found this great article 12 Alternatives to Time Outs, read the article for full details about each item.
 I’m actually going to try and put a few of these techniques to use before our next time out: